marcduiker/azure-functions-university/lessons/queue.md

     > 🔎 **Observation** - We've just used a `Queue` attribute to specify this method will return a message to a queue name that is specified in `QueueConfig.NewPlayerItems`.

-    > 🔎 **Observation** - Notice that we're not specifying the Connection property.
-This means the storage connection of the Function App itself is used for the Queue storage.
+    > 🔎 **Observation** - Notice that we're not specifying the Connection property for the `Blob` binding.
+This means the storage connection of the Function App itself is used for the Blob storage.
 It now uses the `"AzureWebJobsStorage"` setting in the `local.settings.json` file.
-The value of this setting should be: `"UseDevelopmentStorage=true"`.
+The value of this setting should be: `"UseDevelopmentStorage=true"` when emulated storage is used.
+When an Azure Storage Account is used this value should contain the connection string to that Storage Account.

 9. Verify that the entire function method looks as follows: